alfonsomelendez/Graph-Machine-Learning/Explanation5.md

 This architecture has two variants:

-1. EvolveGCN-H, where the recurrent neural network considers both the previous GCN parameters and the current node embeddings
+1. EvolveGCN-H, where the recurrent neural network considers both the previous GCN parameters and the current node embeddings.

-2. EvolveGCN-O, where the recurrent neural network only considers the previous GCN parameters
+3. EvolveGCN-O, where the recurrent neural network only considers the previous GCN parameters